-'Do Something!': Calls Ring Out After Mass Shootings In El Paso And Dayton
+'Do Something!': Calls For Action After Mass Shootings In El Paso And Dayton

 DeWine was also sharply criticized on Twitter, where he said that he and his wife, Fran, were "absolutely heartbroken over the horrible attack" and offered prayers to victims and their families of the Dayton attack, which happened less than 24 hours after a mass shooting in El Paso, Texas.

-That sentiment met with a sharp retort.
+That sentiment was met with a sharp retort.
 Activist Kristin Mink replied, "The very first bill you signed into law was a 'reaffirmation of the Second Amendment' and your campaign was endorsed by the NRA so you can just f*** right off."

 Fran and I are absolutely heartbroken over the horrible attack that occurred this morning in Dayton.
 We join those across Ohio and this country in offering our prayers to victims and their families.— Governor Mike DeWine (@GovMikeDeWine) August 4, 2019